 Human Language Technology is the science behind computer processing of human language, and is the driving force in modern software and consumer electronics.
 Automatic speech recognition and natural language processing underlie many technologies that are now used daily by millions of people to interact with mobile technology.
 Machine translations is being used more and more as its accuracy improves to translate web pages from one language to another, and our ability to extract useful information from text allows us to index and search billions of websites in fractions of a second.

-Students are allowed and encouraged to select other courses from other departments that are relevant to the Human Language Technology Master’s Track.
+Students are allowed and encouraged to select other courses from other departments that are relevant to the Human Language Technology Master’s Concentration.